ShipEngine/connect-sdk/README.md

 |Placeholder                        |Description
 |:----------------------------------|:------------------------------------------------------------
-|`MyGitHubOrg`                      |The GitHub org for this repository, such as "JS-DevTools".
+|`ShipEngine`                      |The GitHub org for this repository, such as "JS-DevTools".
-|`my-repo-name`                     |The GitHub repo name
+|`shipengine-ipaas`                     |The GitHub repo name
-|`MyTwitterAccount`                 |The Twitter account associated with this project, such as "JSDevTools".
+|`ShipEngineAPI`                 |The Twitter account associated with this project, such as "JSDevTools".
-|`@my-npm-scope`                    |The NPM scope that the package will be published to, such as "@jsdevtools".
+|`@shipengine`                    |The NPM scope that the package will be published to, such as "@jsdevtools".
-|`my-package-name`                  |The NPM package name.
+|`ipaas`                  |The NPM package name.
 It should be kebab-cased.
 |`my-cli`                           |The CLI command for this project, if any.
 |`myLibrary`                        |The name of the library's default export, if any.
 This should be a valid JavaScript identifier name.
-|`My Project Name`                  |The human friendly name of the project that is used in the ReadMe, descriptions, and docs pages
+|`ShipEngine IPaaS`                  |The human friendly name of the project that is used in the ReadMe, descriptions, and docs pages
-|`The description of my library`    |A short, human friendly description of the project that is used in the ReadMe and package.json
+|`Core functionality for creating, testing, and building an IPaaS integration.`    |A short, human friendly description of the project that is used in the ReadMe and package.json